London Training Contract

 How to Apply

-If you are succssful at the trainee job simulation, you’ll be invited to an assessment day where you will be invited to take part in a variety of tasks.
-These include a written task, group task, fact find task and a final interview.
+If you are successful at the Immersive Assessment, you’ll be invited to an assessment day where you will be invited to take part in a variety of tasks.
+These include a written task, group exercise, fact find task and a final interview.
 Your experience at an assessment day will vary slightly depending on which position you apply for.

 Continue reading